 Shopping?
 As always, the furious pace of airbag rucksack development makes it hard to know the sweet spot timing dictating the use of plastic payment instruments.
 In the case of Mammut Light 30, I don’t think you can go wrong if you find it on sale.
 Backcountry dot com is looking good.

-To reiterate: Our experiments involved acquiring one cylinder from Snowinn, and we had a friend haul one back to North America on a direct flight from Europe, in checked baggage.
+To reiterate: Our experiments involved acquiring one cylinder from Snowinn.
 We also brought one back from Europe in checked baggage with a domestic connection — we’re uncertain if that was ok or simply overlooked by TSA.
-But bringing one back direct is entirely fine as far as we know, since the European flight origination is covered by ITA (the European version of TSA), which allows airbag cylinders.
+But bringing one back direct is entirely fine and legal as far as we know, since the European flight origination is covered by ITA (the European version of TSA), which allows airbag cylinders.